Breastfeeding & OTC Medication: Safety Tips That You Need To Know

 Sometimes the heartburn a new mom experiences needs a little more than an antacid.
 Many women use oral tablets like over-the-counter (OTC) famotidine (Pepcid AC) or ranitidine (Zantac 150) before pregnancy.
 For acid indigestion, these agents appear to also be safe while nursing.

 The doses of famotidine or ranitidine in breast milk are less than the dose used in newborn infants.
 The usual dose of famotidine or ranitidine that the mother would take would not be expected to cause any side effects in the breastfed baby.
 No special precautions are required with these drugs, although follow dosing recommendations.

 Caffeine appears in breast milk rapidly after the mom consumes it.
 Fussiness, jitteriness and poor sleep patterns have been reported in the infants of mothers with very high caffeine intakes equivalent to about 10 or more cups of coffee daily.

 Decongestant Nasal Sprays

 The spray products, which may contain nasal oxymetazoline or phenylephrine (Afrin, Neo-Synephrine, Dristan) have limited absorption into the blood stream, as they act locally on the nose.
-Use nasal decongestant sprays only for 3 days on and then 3 days off, as you can develop rebound congestion.
-A nasal saline spray or a Neti Pot (used correctly) is safe if you prefer.
+Use nasal decongestant sprays only for 3 days on and then 3 days off, as you can develop rebound congestion, which makes it hard to get rid of the stuffy nose at all.

 Laxatives for Constipation